Is Incense Harmful? The Facts and the Fiction

 What are Incense Sticks?

-Incense sticks are thin pieces of wood, usually bamboo or sandalwood, which are dipped in a blend of fragrant plant matter, combustible wood powders, and binding agents.
+Incense sticks are thin pieces of wood, usually made from bamboo or sandalwood, which are dipped in a blend of fragrant plant matter, combustible wood powders, and binding agents.

 Not only is smoke from incense sticks potentially harmful, but it also does not offer the pure scent of the plant matter.
 For example, a vanilla incense stick will smell vaguely like vanilla, with strong overtones of wood and synthetic fillers.